 - Iconic view of the Main Falls

 - Water flowing most of the year at varying degrees of strength

-- Most hotels within walking distance of the Falls.
+- Most hotels are within walking distance of the waterfall

-- Swim in the Devil's Pool during low-water season.
+- Swimming in Devil's Pool during low-water season

 When Scottish explorer, Dr David Livingstone first laid eyes on the Falls in 1855, little did he know that it would be confirmed as the world’s largest waterfall, one of the Seven Natural Wonders of the world, and a World Heritage Site.

-- Peak safari season is from about June to October – a good time to combine a safari with a visit to Vic Falls.
-Bear in mind that the later you visit, the drier the Falls will be.
+Safari's high or peak season is from about June to October – a good time to combine a safari with a visit to Victoria Falls.
+Bear in mind that the later you visit, the drier the waterfall will be.
 The 'sweet spot' for a good safari and great views is generally about July and August, which is also a very popular time to visit.
 Reservations should be secured well in advance.

-- During high-water season, more than 17 million cubic feet (481 386 cubic metres) of water fall over the edge every single minute – that’s almost 200 times more than an Olympic swimming pool or 12 000 pools in an hour!
+During high-water season, more than 481 386 cubic metres (17 million cubic feet) of water fall over the edge every single minute – that’s almost 200 times more than an Olympic swimming pool or 12 000 pools in an hour!

-Which side is the best at Victoria Falls: Zimbabwe or Zambia?
+Which Side is Best: Victoria Falls in Zimbabwe or Zambia?

 This depends entirely on your vacation wishes.
-Both sides offer magnificent views of the Falls, but it’s your accommodation preferences and choice of activities that might influence your decision.
+Both sides offer magnificent views of the waterfall, but it’s your accommodation preferences and choice of activities that might influence your decision.

 If you want the best of both worlds, you can easily get across the border via Victoria Falls Bridge.
 All you’ll need is your passport and a double / multiple entry visa, which you can purchase at the border control (your guide or transfer agent generally expedites this for you).
 This means that if you’re staying on the Zambian side and want to view the Falls from the Zimbabwean side, you can do so comfortably on a day trip – and vice versa.